Home » Therapy » How to Cope with Mental Health Challenges When You’re Considered a Hero

 Focus on well-being

 This can include getting adequate sleep and rest and eating a well-balanced diet.
 Focus on your emotional self-care by doing things you enjoy or that help you relax and help you to feel recharged.
 This can include spending time with friends and family, listening to music, playing with a pet, or doing other things that bring you joy.
+It can also include seeking services for family or friends.

 Seek EMDR therapy near you